CosineGaming/sfg/README.md

 the Virtual Machine is also written in Rust, but with a clean C interface, in [`rvmfg`](rvmfg/). `cargo doc --open` should get you started

+the bytecode is not necessarily planned to be stable in step with the VM even after 1.0, but a best-effort reference is located at [`rvmfg/bcfg.md`](rvmfg/bcfg.md). once the VM is much more stable, perhaps the bytecode will be stabilized and other VMs could be implemented